 Based on the results of the initial analysis and interim project review, the PDT proceeded with the non-structural solution as the Tentatively Selected Plan because large-scale structural alternatives did not warrant Federal interest.
-The study areas were expanded to include all structures in the 100-year FEMA coastal floodplain, instead of just the original areas that held potential for structural solutions.
+The study areas were expanded to include all

-The Tentatively Selected Plan consists of elevating the first floors of 341 structures in the four study area communities.
+The Tentatively Selected Plan consists of elevating the first floors of 341 residential structures in the four study area communities.
 The first floors will be elevated to a height corresponding to the FEMA designated Base Flood Elevation (BFE), ranging from +11' North Atlantic Vertical Datum of 1988 (NAVD88) to +17' NAVD88, plus 1' in accordance with state building code.
 Properties eligible for elevation, by town, are as follows: